Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-InstrumentationSourceRules.md

 Contrast.NET instruments your application code and follows user-provided data to detect potential security issues by marking all user-provided data - such as FORMS posts, web service calls or HTTP headers - as tainted.
 A potential security issue exists if tainted data isn't escaped safely before it gets to an output sink, such as HTML pages, databases or system commands.

 * **Sources:** Set methods whose return data should be tagged.
 * **Tag-lists:** Set methods that add tags to data as it flows through them.
-For example, you can tag data as "escaped" so it doesn't trigger a security finding.
+For example, you can tag data as `"escaped"` so it doesn't trigger a security finding.
 * **Propagators:** Instrument methods with more advanced syntax to control how data should be propagated through them.
-Unlike `tag-lists`, new tags aren't attached to this data.
+Unlike tag-lists, new tags aren't attached to this data.
 * **Rules:** Set output methods that check incoming data.
 Tags present on the data determine if a security finding is generated.